 Most residential leases and rental agreements in Texas require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying rent.
 Here's a summary of Texas landlord-tenant laws that cover the use and return of security deposits.

-No. In Texas, there's no statutory limit on security deposits at the state level, but check your city and county laws to see if your municipality has set a cap on security deposits for residential rentals.
+No. In Texas, there's no statutory limit on security deposits at the state level, but check your city and county laws to see if there's a local cap on security deposits for residential rentals.

 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

-Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.
+Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Deducting Cleaning and Repairs Costs From a Security Deposit and Nolo's article Get Your Security Deposit Back.

-Not at the state level in Texas.
-But be sure to check your local (county, city, or town) laws to see if your municipality requires landlords to take additional steps when it comes to tenants' security deposits.
+Not at the state level.
+But be sure to check your local (county, city, or town) laws to see if there are additional security deposit requirements.

-If you want to go right to the source and look up Texas law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Texas Property Code Annotated §§ 92.101 to 92.109.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Texas.
-For tips on looking up Texas state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Texas law on security deposits—or if you're writing a security deposit demand letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Texas Property Code Annotated §§ 92.101 to 92.110.
+To access your state law, check out the Library of Congress's legal research site.